rust-lang/book/src/ch03-05-control-flow.md

 If you have loops within loops, `break` and `continue` apply to the innermost loop at that point.
 You can optionally specify a *loop label* on a loop and then use the label with `break` or `continue` to have those keywords applied to the labeled loop instead of the innermost loop.
-Here's an example with two nested loops:
+Here’s an example with two nested loops:

 ```rust